tpg/is-presentable/README.md

 }
 ```

 Now create a new presenter class for the attribute you'd like to present.
-Make sure to extend the `Presenter` class:
+Make sure to extend the `Presentable` class.
+The model you are presenting will be injected as the `model` class attribute so you can reference it with `$this->model`.
+Here's a simple `CreatedAtPresenter` class:

 ```php
 <?php